- Search The Registry

-EWC is located in Jacksonville FL, Following the American Civil War, the first bishop of Florida, Bishop Daniel Alexander Payne of the African Methodist Episcopal (AME) Church, sent the Reverend Charles H. Pearce to Florida to establish another church.
-Pearce heeded the call to educate newly emancipated Blacks in the state and he raised funds to establish a school in 1866, which evolved as Edward Waters College, named after the third bishop.
+EWC is located in Jacksonville, FL.
+Following the American Civil War, the first bishop of Florida, Bishop Daniel Alexander Payne of the African Methodist Episcopal (AME) Church, sent the Reverend Charles H. Pearce to Florida to establish another church.
+Pearce heeded the call to educate newly emancipated Blacks in the state, and he raised funds to establish a school in 1866, which evolved as Edward Waters College, named after the third bishop.

 In 1904, following several years in rented quarters, Edward Waters College purchased its present King's Road site.
-The Centennial Building, the B.F.Lee Theological Seminary, is currently the college's administration building.
+The Centennial Building, the B.F.Lee Theological Seminary, is the college's administration building.
 The Southern Association of Colleges and Schools first accredited Edward Waters College in 1955 as a junior college.
 In 1958, the school expanded to offer senior college work.
 By 1960, the college restored its four-year curriculum and granted the bachelor's degree.

 In 1985 EWC grew to an average full-time enrollment of 650 students and became the 43rd member of the United Negro College Fund.
-EWC places worth on developing morally and well-accepted citizens among its students.
+EWC places its worth on developing morally and well-accepted citizens among its students.

-All on-campus students must attend chapel every Wednesday morning, which is also professional dress day, and they are expected to bring business casual attire in order to be properly dressed for school-based special occasions.
+All on-campus students must attend chapel every Wednesday morning, which is also professional dress day, and they are expected to bring business casual attire to be properly dressed for school-based special occasions.
 The college library also features a distinctive collection of African art.